Dynamic Asynchronous Iterations: Results

 \subsubsection{Stability lemmas}

-Guaranteeing progress towards the fixed point in asynchronous iterations is complicated by the fact that old and out-of-date messages from earlier in the epoch may arrive and undo recent progress.
-The next series of lemmas examine what conditions are necessary to guarantee that once the state and messages are in box~$k$ then they will always be in box~$k$.
+Guaranteeing that the dynamic iteration makes progress towards the fixed point of the current epoch is complicated by the fact that out-of-date messages may arrive from earlier in the iteration and undo recent progress.
+The next lemmas establish what conditions are necessary to guarantee that once the state and messages are in box~$k$ then they will remain in box~$k$ for the remainder of the epoch.